benstaniford/copypasta/README.md

 # CopyPasta 📋

-Cross-device clipboard sharing through a web interface.
-Share text and images between your devices instantly.
+Cross-device clipboard sharing.
+Share text and images between all your devices instantly.
 A docker container maintains the clipboard history and your devices can access it via the web or via native clients that watch system clipboards.

 ## 🚀 Quick Start